green-vulcano/gv-engine/quickstart-guide.md

 ```
 To open GV Console go to http://localhost:8181/gvconsole/#/login and log with *gvadmin gvadmin*

-If you want to stop Karaf and GV Console, insert *halt*
+If you want to stop Karaf and GV Console, insert *halt* into the terminal.

 ---